ronitrex/TravellingSalesman/README.md

 ## Problem Matrix and Solution Tree

-The problem assumes that all nodes are connected to each other via bidirectional edges. i.e. **edge(a, d)** *is same as* **edge(d, a)**.
+The problem assumes that all nodes are connected to each other via undirected or bidirectional edges.
+The problem graph is a complete graph.
+This means that all nodes are connected to one another via undirected edges.

-**Tour N** gives the optimal (or lowest) **route cost (19)**.
+i.e. **edge(a, d)** *is same as* **edge(d, a)**.

+The problem graph is used to create a solution tree.
+At every level, the data about which nodes are to be included or excluded is updated.

 ![](./readme/problemSolution.png)

-Running problem being discussed in readme:
+Distance from **node A** to **node B** *is equal to* distance from **node B** to **node A**.
+The *problem graph* is used to create the *problem matrix*.
+The rows and columns are filled with distances from cities to one another, leading to the creation of a symmetric matrix.

+The *problem matrix* for the *problem graph* can be seen below. *Notice that distance from a city to itself is 0*.

 ![](./readme/input5.png)

 An optimal tour is: **A -> C -> B -> E -> D -> A**

-# Sequential Solution and Multi-threaded Solution
+# Sequential Solution vs Multi-threaded Solution

-Consider the following input matrix with 29 nodes (or cities).
+Consider the following problem matrix representing 29 cities.
+For the sake of simplicity, *distances between cities to one another is always randomly set between 1 - 9*, and the *distance of a city from itself is always set to 0*.

 ![](./readme/input29.png)

-The matrix can be either solved sequentially or thread-based parallelism can be introduced in the solution.
-Parallelism can drastically improve performance at the cost of increased complexity of system.
+The problem matrix can be either solved sequentially or thread-based parallelism can be introduced.
+Parallelism can drastically improve performance at the cost of increased system complexity.

 ## Sequential Solution
 The main thread handles all the operations.
-There is no issue with race conditions as with just one thread, there is no problem with concurrent access.
-But performance is not optimal and the system resources are not being exploited fully.
+Performance is not optimal and the system resources are not being exploited fully.
+It can clearly be seen that only one CPU core is being stressed at any time.

 ![](./readme/input29sequential.gif)